-Special Topics Scholarly study directed by a faculty member.
+Scholarly study directed by a faculty member.
 Special topics allows a faculty member to develop individualized courses for students.
 Special topics cannot be used to satisfy the 30 hr. course requirement.
-Credits: Variable Term: 1, 2, 3, 4, 5

-Readings Faculty directed literature projects that survey a specialized topic of interest.
-Credits: Variable Term: 1, 2, 3, 4, 5
+Faculty directed literature projects that survey a specialized topic of interest.

-Research Rotation Faculty mentored research for students who have not yet selected a faculty advisor.
-Credits: Variable Term: 1, 2, 3, 4, 5
+Faculty mentored research for students who have not yet selected a faculty advisor.

+Special Projects

-Special Projects Faculty mentored research for students that have selected their thesis advisor but not been admitted to candidacy.
-Credits: Variable Term: 1, 2, 3, 4, 5
+Faculty mentored research for students that have selected their thesis advisor but not been admitted to candidacy.

-Dissertation Thesis research directed by a faculty mentor and advisory committee.
+Thesis research directed by a faculty mentor and advisory committee.
 Open only to candidates for the Ph.D. or M.S. degree.
-Credits: Variable Term: 1, 2, 3, 4, 5

-Student Research Seminar Graduate students will attend and present in a weekly research seminar series with presentations by Immunology & Microbiology Graduate students to discuss new developments and findings in their thesis research and develop networks.
+Graduate students will attend and present in a weekly research seminar series with presentations by Immunology & Microbiology Graduate students to discuss new developments and findings in their thesis research and develop networks.
 Students having passed their Qualification Exam will present their laboratory research once per year.
 Student evaluators will provide student presenters with constructive feedback on their presentations.
-Term: 2, 3, 4 Director: Dr. Jason Kimata

-Seminars in Immunology & Microbiology
+Seminars in Immunology & Microbiology Research

-Research Graduate students will attend the combined seminar series supported by Immunology/ Immunobiology/Molecular Virology and Microbiology.
+Graduate students will attend the combined seminar series supported by Immunology/ Immunobiology/Molecular Virology and Microbiology.
 Presentations will be primarily scientists from other institutions along with BCM faculty and postdocs.
 Seminar topics or speaker suggested readings will be coordinated with the Literature Review in Immunology & Microbiology and Student Research in Immunology & Microbiology Seminar courses.
-Term: 1.
-2. 3.
-4 Director: Dr. Jason Kimata

-Literature Review in Immunology &
+GS-IY-5110 Literature Review in Immunology & Microbiology

-Microbiology Immunology and Microbiology (I&M) graduate students will critically evaluate and present current research articles in areas of immunology, vaccine and immune therapy, microbiology, virology, parasitology and microbiome research.
+Immunology and Microbiology graduate students will critically evaluate and present current research articles in areas of immunology, vaccine and immune therapy, microbiology, virology, parasitology and microbiome research.
 First and second year graduate students will give oral presentations (generally twice a year) of research articles to an audience comprised of fellow graduate students, postdocs, faculty and other scientists.
-Students will be paired with I&M faculty that will assist in choosing a journal article often related to the Seminars in Immunology and Microbiology faculty presentation(s) of the week that directly follows this course.
 Presenting students will be evaluated and receive feedback from fellow attendees, including students and faculty.
-Term: 1.
-2. 3.
-4